aws-samples/serverless-patterns/sfn-s3/README.md

 ## Testing

-Use the [AWS CLI](https://aws.amazon.com/cli/) to execute the Step Functions workflow and observe events published to the EventBridge event bus:
+Use the [AWS CLI](https://aws.amazon.com/cli/) to execute the Step Functions workflow and observe the file published to S3:

 1. Execute the Step Functions workflow: